-To avoid such accidents, many decide carefully on what materials to use.
+To avoid such accidents, many carefully decide what materials to use.
 Some are more slippery than others.
-Regarding this matter, many are wondering if PVC decking is slippery when wet.
+Many people do wonder if PVC decking is slippery when wet regarding this matter.
 Is it safe to use?

 Is PVC Slippery When Wet?

-Why are PVC Decks Slippery?
+Why are PVC Deckings Slippery?

 What Can You Do?

 PVC decking has many advantages over wood.
 If you decide to use PVC, there are a couple of things you can do to make your decking less slippery.

 The first thing you will want to do is maintain your decking regularly.
 If you spill any food or liquids on your decking, it’s best to wipe them clean as soon as possible.
 A regular cleaning schedule also makes a huge difference, especially if your outdoor space has a lot of plants and vegetation near the decking area.

 Another way to keep it safer is to use rugs and carpets.
 It can make your decking safer, but it can also improve the appearance of your decking.
 However, you will want to use the right type of rug.
 As much as possible, avoid rugs with hard backing or metallic accents, as they can scratch the decking.
 Make sure to clean them as often as necessary to avoid any staining problems.

 If you are still planning to build decking or replace an old one and slipping is a concern for you, you may decide to install decking away from your garden or pool.
 You may also look for high-quality PVC decking boards.
 Many decking board manufacturers have products that feature an anti-slip coating or textured surfaces to increase friction.
 More friction means it’s less slippery, even when it’s wet.

 If you still have concerns about using PVC, there are other choices that you can opt for.
 For instance, while wood is generally slippery, hardwood varieties are less susceptible to moisture.
 They are safer, but they are more durable than traditional wooden decking materials.